Tax on foreign income

 Residence and capital gains

-You work out your residence status for capital gains (eg when you sell shares or a second home) the same way as you do for income.
+You work out your residence status for capital gains (for example, when you sell shares or a second home) the same way as you do for income.

 UK residents have to pay tax on their UK and foreign gains.
 Non-residents have to pay tax on income, but only pay Capital Gains Tax either: